 - PRAY for resolutions that are achieved peacefully, and are life-affirming.
 You can begin with the Moderator’s Prayer for Wet’suwet’en First Nation.

 - ACT to encourage governments to embody the UN Declaration on the Rights of Indigenous Peoples in their relationships with Indigenous Peoples.
-Contact the Prime Minister, Minister of Crown-Indigenous Relations, and Premier of British Columbia.
-You can use Moderator Bott’s letter as a guideline.
+Contact the Prime Minister, Minister of Crown-Indigenous Relations, and Premier of British Columbia asking them to honour UNDRIP.
+Ask the Premier to met with the hereditary chiefs.
 Please also cc Reconciliation and Indigenous Justice Animator Sara Stratton.

 Send your letters and e-mails to: